 Tohatchi is a tiny town located in the state of New Mexico.
 With a population of 785 people and just one neighborhood, Tohatchi is the 121st largest community in New Mexico.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tohatchi is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Tohatchi isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tohatchi are a mix of both white- and blue-collar jobs.
 Overall, Tohatchi is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Tohatchi who work in healthcare suport services (21.52%), maintenance occupations (16.59%), and teaching (9.87%).

 Telecommuters are a relatively large percentage of the workforce: 19.28% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.